connornishijima/connornishijima.github.io/_products/emotiscope.md

 ## Design Overview

-**Emotiscope tries not to clash with anything around itself**
+**Stunning when you need it, invisible when you don't**

 With a magic diffuser covering 128 of the world’s smallest addressable LEDs - which are being refreshed at 300-500 FPS - Emotiscope doesn’t look like a screen.
-It looks more like some kind of neon-gas display from the far future or recent past.
+It looks more like some kind of neon-gas display from the far future or recent past depending on your settings.

-The RGB LEDs are only 1.5mm apart and only 1mm in size.
+The RGB LEDs are 1.5mm apart and only 1mm in size.
 Even though these tiny LEDs already have a high pixel density, I also use subpixel rendering techniques that allow me to move (the apparent position of) dots on the screen less than 0.1mm at a time.
 The effect gives the illusion of a display with a resolution >250 DPI.

 --------------------------------------------